Medtronic Is A Great Company For An Attractive Price

 Competitor Analysis

-In order to compare MDT with their peers, I went onto Morningstar and looked up the five largest competitors by market cap.
+In order to compare MDT with its peers, I went onto Morningstar and looked up the five largest competitors by market cap.

 I then compared the companies by valuation and dividend metrics.
 Ultimately, I have concluded that MDT is trading at a discount relative to peers.
 In fact, if MDT were to trade on par, I believe the stock price should be around $88 a share.
-What's more is that not only is MDT trading at a discount to peers, but their dividend seems to be better situated than most.
+What's more is that not only is MDT trading at a discount to peers, but its dividend seems to be better situated than most.
 Below are the companies used in my comparison.

 Valuation Analysis

-I relied on five ratios to help determine how MDT is valued in comparison to their peers - price to sales, trailing and forward PE, EV/EBITDA, and earnings yield.
+I relied on five ratios to help determine how MDT is valued in comparison to its peers - price to sales, trailing and forward PE, EV/EBITDA, and earnings yield.
 When used together these ratios will tell us if MDT is trading at a premium or discount.
 In addition, these ratios were also used in determining a fair market value for MDT.

-By taking the average ratio of all five competitors, I was able to set a benchmark that can be used to dictate what price MDT should be trading at in order to be on par with their peers.
+By taking the average ratio of all five competitors, I was able to set a benchmark that can be used to dictate what price MDT should be trading at in order to be on par with its peers.

 Figures were taken from Yahoo while earnings data were taken from Scottrade and Value Line